hoidn/PtychoPINN/scripts/inference/README.md

 ## Notes

 - The script uses logging to provide information about the process.
 Check the console output and log file for details.
-- The script can handle graceful shutdowns.
-Use Ctrl+C to initiate a graceful shutdown if needed.
 - Ensure that the model files (saved using the training script) are located at the path specified by `model_prefix`.
 - The `K` and `nsamples` parameters can be adjusted to experiment with different data grouping strategies.

-For any issues or further questions, please refer to the script documentation or contact the maintainers.